Consciousness revisited

 What I want to convey.

-Nuclear energy is strategic because the investments are enormous, the technology is not widely known, and the sale of uranium is regulated by the nuclear powers and international treaties.
+Nuclear energy is strategic because the investments are enormous, competence is scarce, and the sale of enriched uranium is regulated by the nuclear powers and international treaties.
 This means that state actors are involved, both in building and funding and running reactors.
 The number of state actors is limited, and China and Russia, the US and France and Canada are the most prominent.
 Uranium is found in a small number of countries.
 Recent data show Australia, Kazakstan, Canada, as the main sources of uranium ore.

 Strategic : enrichment, fuel assemblies, source for uranium, waste management and reprocessing